Frequently Asked Questions about Greenline

 We like the design of your seats, can we buy these from you as a separate item?

 Sorry, we cannot sell individual parts from our design.
 Most of the individual parts of the conversion have been designed to work hand in hand with their neighbouring parts.
-The seats, for instance are designed to fit with the floor panel, floor re-enforcements and the cabinet work directly behind them which supports the head restraints.
+The seats, for instance are designed to fit with the floor panel, floor re-enforcements and the cabinet work directly behind them which support the head restraints.
 Another example is the cabinet work which, on the elevating roof vans, will only fit with our own design of roof strengthening frame.
 It is a condition of our liability insurance that we fit the seats ourselves.

 Can an electric van be used as base vehicle?